BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 ## Replace ACLs

-This operation overrides the collection of ACL on a path.
+This operation overrides the collection of ACL on the provided path.
 ```
 PUT /v1/acls/{address}?rev={previous_rev}
   {...}